Baraclough wants 'a night to remember'

 Last updated on .From the section Northern Ireland

-Ian Baraclough wants to give Northern Ireland supporters "a night to remember" by winning Thursday's World Cup qualifier at home to Switzerland.
+Ian Baraclough wants to give Northern Ireland supporters "a night to remember" by winning Wednesday's World Cup qualifier at home to Switzerland.

 The NI boss was speaking after his side beat Estonia 1-0 in a friendly in Tallinn on Sunday.